 What is Notes Payable?

-Notes Payable is a written agreement (a promissory note) in which one party agrees to pay the other party a certain amount of cash.
+Notes Payable are written agreements (promissory notes) in which one party agrees to pay the other party a certain amount of cash.
 Alternatively put, a note payable is a loan between two parties.

 The following information is contained in a note payable: